UniPD-DII-ETCOMP/DenseMatrixMarket/src/VolumeIntegral_tetra/test_cases/README.txt

 1. User must provide file "geo.mat" which contains:
 	a.
 Matrix_P0 = Npoints x 3 (the coordianate of the Npoints nodes of the tetrahedral mesh)
 	b.
-VP = 4 x Ntetra incidence matrix (tetrahedral to nodes of the mesh)
+VP = 4 x Ntetra incidence matrix (tetrahedra to nodes of the mesh)

 2. duplicate the directory "test_from_user" and rename it (e.g. "new_user_dir")
 3. copy the user's file "geo.mat" inside "new_user_dir"